ladybug-tools/dragonfly-core/README.md

 Dragonfly is a collection of Python libraries to create representations of buildings following [dragonfly-schema](https://github.com/ladybug-tools/dragonfly-schema/wiki).
-It abstracts the capabilities of [honeybee-core](https://github.com/ladybug-tools/honeybee-core/) to make it easier to construct models on the urban scale.
+It abstracts the capabilities of [honeybee-core](https://github.com/ladybug-tools/honeybee-core/) to make it easier to construct and edit large models.

 This repository is the core repository that provides dragonfly's common functionalities.
 To extend these functionalities you should install available Dragonfly extensions or write